-If you held common shares of the Company ("Common Shares") on May 6, 2019, you are entitled to receive notice and to vote on each of the matters listed above to be voted on at the Meeting.
+If you held common shares of the Company ("Common Shares") on May 3, 2022, you are entitled to receive notice and to vote on each of the matters listed above to be voted on at the Meeting.

-Shareholders are encouraged to express their vote in person at the Meeting or in advance by completing a form of proxy or voting instruction form.
-Detailed voting instructions can be found starting on page 6 of the accompanying management information circular ("Information Circular").
+Due to the virtual nature of the Meeting, Shareholders are encouraged to express their vote in advance by completing a form of proxy or voting instruction form, or where advanced voting is not possible, to do so at the virtual Meeting.
+Detailed voting instructions can be found starting on page 9 of the accompanying management information circular ("Information Circular").